 This really rings true as a reaction that Admiral Kirk would have upon returning to the nerve center of the second love of his life, as opposed to the hormonal Captain Kirk we’ve seen up to this point in the issue.

-Of course, Barr can’t leave well enough alone, and so on the next page we get the satisfying, if again years out-of-date sequence where E-Kirk coldcocks Stiles unconscious and dumps him in a shuttlecraft to warn the rest of the Federation about their Mirror foes.
+Of course, the series can’t leave its beloved depictions of a younger, hot-headed Kirk well enough alone, and so on the next page we get the satisfying, if again years out-of-date sequence where E-Kirk coldcocks Stiles unconscious and dumps him in a shuttlecraft to warn the rest of the Federation about their Mirror foes.

 Way back at the begining of this post I mentioned that ‘Mindmeld’ elevates itself primarily through the exploration of Spock’s character, and we’re finally there by the issue’s halfway point.
 Spock shows up on Vulcan, and things immediately get ridiculous.
 First, taking a page from Kirk’s book, he immediately goes full-UFC on his father, knocking Sarek out with a single punch.